Skip to content

 The treatment landscape for depression is well-mapped.
 The American Psychological Association's Clinical Practice Guideline for the Treatment of Depression names several psychotherapies as first-line: cognitive behavioral therapy (CBT), behavioral activation, interpersonal therapy (IPT), and mindfulness-based cognitive therapy (MBCT) for relapse prevention.
 Outcome research consistently shows these approaches produce meaningful improvement in 60 to 80 percent of clients who complete a full course of treatment.

 Behavioral activation often does heavier lifting than people expect.
-Depression flattens the rewarding behaviors that normally regulate mood (movement, social contact, meaningful work, pleasure).
+Depression shuts down access to the rewarding behaviors that normally regulate mood (movement, social contact, meaningful work, pleasure).
 Behavioral activation systematically reintroduces those behaviors before the mood has caught up, on the principle that action precedes motivation when motivation has gone offline.
 A Cochrane review of 73 controlled trials found exercise alone produces effect sizes comparable to medication and psychotherapy for mild-to-moderate depression.
 It's one of the most under-used tools in depression treatment.

-[CBT](/glossary/#cbt-cognitive-behavioral-therapy) targets the thought patterns that depression both produces and feeds on: the all-or-nothing thinking, the personalization of negative events, the ruminative loops, the global negative self-judgments.
-The work isn't replacing negative thoughts with positive ones.
-It's catching the thought, examining it against actual evidence, and developing more accurate alternatives over weeks of practice.
-CBT is typically time-limited (12 to 20 sessions) and structured, with between-session homework that does most of the consolidation.
+[CBT](/glossary/#cbt-cognitive-behavioral-therapy) targets the thought patterns depression both produces and feeds on, like all-or-nothing thinking, the personalization of negative events, ruminative loops, and global negative self-judgments.
+CBT doesn't replace negative thoughts with positive ones; it catches a thought, examines it against actual evidence, and develops more accurate alternatives over weeks of practice.
+CBT for depression is structured and time-limited, with between-session homework doing most of the consolidation.

-[ACT](/glossary/#act-acceptance-and-commitment-therapy) takes a different angle: instead of fighting depressive thoughts, ACT helps you defuse from them and commit to values-aligned action even when motivation is offline.
-ACT tends to land particularly well with clients who've done CBT before and felt frustrated that arguing with depressive thoughts didn't make them stop showing up.
-The dialectic in ACT (accept what's happening internally AND act in line with what matters) is often what unsticks the work.
+[ACT](/glossary/#act-acceptance-and-commitment-therapy) takes a different angle.
+Instead of fighting depressive thoughts, ACT helps you defuse from them and commit to values-aligned action even when motivation is offline.
+The dialectic in ACT (accept what's happening internally and act in line with what matters anyway) often lands well with clients who've previously felt frustrated that arguing with depressive thoughts didn't make them stop showing up.

-[EMDR](/emdr-therapy/) and [IFS](/glossary/#ifs-internal-family-systems) become first-line options when the depression is trauma-rooted.
-Cognitive work alone often can't move material that the nervous system is holding below the talking layer.
-For clients whose depression has been treatment-resistant in talk-only frames, the addition of body-based and parts-based work is sometimes what shifts the floor.
+When depression is trauma-rooted, [EMDR](/emdr-therapy/) and [IFS](/glossary/#ifs-internal-family-systems) can be part of the treatment plan alongside or after cognitive approaches.
+Cognitive work alone often can't reach material the nervous system is holding below verbal awareness.
+For clients whose depression has been treatment-resistant in talk-only frames, the addition of body-based and parts-based work sometimes opens what hasn't moved before.

 When therapy alone isn't enough: medication, coordinated care, and what to expect